BSkyB in talks to unite Murdoch's pay-TV businesses in Europe

 BSkyB also said it was not prepared to overpay for Sky Deutschland, noting that any potential agreement would be subject to the Sky Deutschland share price "continuing to trade on an undisturbed basis".

-Media reports have put the size of the deal at about 10 billion euros ($13.8 billion).
+Media reports have put the size of the deal at about 10 billion euros.

 Analyst Alan Gould at Evercore said a deal would be positive for Fox, with the company likely to use an estimated $9 billion of cash proceeds from the deal for further share buybacks.